 About Stroke Association Connect

-During the coronavirus (COVID-19) pandemic, people affected by stroke are being discharged from hospital sooner.
+During the coronavirus (Covid-19) pandemic, people affected by stroke are being discharged from the hospital sooner.
 Stroke survivors and their families need support, now more than ever.
 Stroke Association Connect is here to help.

 Supported by NHS England and NHS Improvement, this service has been developed for newly diagnosed stroke survivors.
 When they’re discharged from hospital, we’ll get in touch to see how they’re getting on, making sure they know they’re not on their own after their stroke.
 We'll offer reassurance, assistance with immediate concerns, and connection to ongoing support.